-Our authorization by the State of Minnesota as a public charter school and Novation Education Opportunities (NEO), our authorizer, give us credentials to grant a Minnesota high school diploma.
-As a charter school, we operate as our own school district.
+Our authorization by the State of Minnesota as a public charter school and Novation Education Opportunities (NEO), GRS’ authorizer, give us credentials to grant a Minnesota high school diploma.
+As a charter school, we operate as a school district.
 We are authorized by the International Baccalaureate Program as a World School for our 11th and 12th grade program.
 Currently, there is no accreditation process for Montessori Secondary schools.

-What certification or licensure do the faculty have?
+What certification or licensure do the faculty members have?

 All GRS faculty are state licensed.
 All of our elementary faculty are trained Montessori teachers.
 The majority of our adolescent faculty have attended a 5-week adolescent orientation program with the North American Montessori Teaching Association in Ohio.
 Others have taken courses with the MN Montessori Training Center or in Bergamo, Italy.
 Professional development sessions have focused on Montessori principles, differentiation and other teaching techniques for adolescents.
 All IB teachers are IB trained.

 While the majority of our students begin in the 1st and 7th grades, we enroll new students in each grade every year.
 Most of our students live within 3 or 4 miles of GRS, but students come from South Minneapolis, Inver Grove Heights, Stillwater and Shoreview to name just a few locations.
 Demographics can be viewed at Minnesota Department of Education Report Card Website.

 GRS views test scores as only one method of assessment.
 Teachers and administrators use standardized testing as a gauge for developing curriculum and supports for students.
 GRS students score above the state average in just about every category.
 Proficiency is reported on Minnesota Department of Education Report Card Website.